Python Programming Tutorial

 from pymongo import MongoClient

-# Connect to MongoDB
+# Connect to MongoDB server

 client = MongoClient("mongodb://localhost:27017/")

-# Access a database
+# Access database

-db = client.mydatabase
+db = client.testdb

-# Access a collection (like a table in SQL)
+# Access collection

-collection = db.users
+users = db.users

 # Insert a document

-# Query the collection
+# Query documents

-for user in collection.find():
+for u in users.find():

-# Close the connection
+# Close connection

 client.close()